-Understanding the things that can go wrong when taking an oral temperature measurement is essential in getting the closest possible reading.
+Understanding the things that can go wrong when using an oral thermometer is essential in getting the closest possible reading.
 You can take more than two readings to ensure that you get an average measurement of the oral temperature.

 You’ve seen it in cartoons or movies; Mickey Mouse with a thermometer sticking out of his mouth and an ice bag on his head.
-Oral temperature measurement is a common way to take a body temperature.
-It is more convenient compared to rectal measurements, though the latter is more accurate.
+Using an oral thermometer is the most common way of measuring body temperature.
+It is more convenient compared to rectal measurements, though the latter is may be closer to your core thermometer.
 The idea is to insert the thermometer sensor or probe into the mouth, wait for a minute and get the exact temp reading.

 False.
 Physicians advise not to measure a young child’s temperature orally, since there are external factors that drastically affect the readings.
 For instance, children develop higher temperatures with activities milder than exercise, such as playing.
 Rectal temperature measurements are most accurate for young children.
 Furthermore, there are significant differences in temperature reading in different key areas of the body.
-Rectal temps can be 3 °C (or 7 °F) higher than oral temps, while tympanic measurements can be 2.5 °C (5.5 °F) higher than oral.
+Rectal temps can be 7 °F (3°C) higher than oral temps, while tympanic measurements can be 5.5 °F (2.5°C) higher than oral.